Caveny Farm Bourbon Red Turkey Recipes

 The facility processing our turkeys (and much of the turkeys raised by small Illinois farmers) will not clean gizzards.
 This is good news for those not using the extra bits stuck in the bird as they no longer pay for them.
 It is bad news for giblet gravy lovers but outside our control.

-Smoked Caveny Farm Bourbon Red Turkey is fully cooked and delicious.
+Smoked Caveny Farm Bourbon Red Turkey is now better than ever.
+The “cure” is now a vegetable juice one yielding a fully cooked, delicious and more natural bird.
 Just thaw and it is ready to serve.
 Impressive and easy on a holiday buffet!

 Get the News